HAL Prachand: Production

+On 26 August 2017, full-scale production of the LSP variant of Prachand was formally inaugurated by Defence Minister Arun Jaitley after it received initial operation clearance (IOC) the same day.
+On 21 February 2019, Thales announced that it was awarded a contract to supply 135 70 mm rockets for 15 LCHs alongside 18 HAL Rudra.

 The LCH was declared ready for production in February 2020.
 HAL's Helicopter Division, based in Bengaluru, has established a dedicated hangar to accommodate the LCH assembly line.
 During September 2020, the first LCH of the limited series production (LSP) batch had reportedly commenced ground-based testing.

 A total of 162 LCHs are planned to be ordered as of 2020.
+On 19 November 2021, Prime Minister Narendra Modi formally handed over the LCH to IAF Air Chief Marshal Vivek Ram Chaudhari, clearing way for full scale induction.
 15 Limited Series Production variants for Army and Air Force are being built at HAL and the first two were scheduled to be delivered by March 2022.
 An additional hangar was set up in which reportedly is capable of achieving a peak production of 30 helicopters per year.
 On 22 July 2021, it was announced that HAL will deliver the first three LCHs to the Indian Air Force.
-On 30 March 2022, the Cabinet Committee on Security approved the limited series production of 15 LCHs, including ten for the IAF and five for the Indian Army.
-The contract is worth Rs.
-3,887 Cr along with infranstructure sanctions at Rs.
-377 Cr.
+On 30 March 2022, the Cabinet Committee on Security (CCS) approved the limited series production of 15 LCHs, including ten for the IAF and five for the Indian Army.
+The contract worth ₹3887 crore along with infrastructure sanctions at ₹377 crore was signed in 2022 itself.
+The LSP deliveries are underway and are scheduled to be finished by July 2024.

+On September 29, 2023, the Indian Air Force and Indian Army announced their intention to purchase 156 more helicopters.
+Subsequently, on 30 November 2023, Defence Acquisition Council (DAC) accorded Acceptance of Necessity (AoNs) for procurement of 156 LCH Prachand for both IAF and IA.
+On 17 June 2024, Ministry of Defence issued Request for Proposal (RFP) for 156 additional helicopters.
+On 28 March 2025, the deal, worth ₹62700 crore, was cleared by the Cabinet Committee on Security (CCS).
+The helicopters will be manufactured in HAL's Bangaluru and Tumukru plant in Karnataka.
+On the same day, two contracts, one for 66 helicopters for the Air Force and the second for 90 helicopters for the Army were signed with the Hindustan Aeronautics Limited.
+Both the contracts include training and other associated equipment.
+Deliveries will start from the 3rd year of sending the contract and will be followed by delivery of 30 helicopters per year, completing the contract within the next 5 years.
+The helicopters will have an indigenous content of over 65%.
+Around 40% of the contract, or ₹25000 crore, would be outsourced to the private sector firms to enhance defence ecosystem.